adambard/learnxinyminutes-docs/forth.html.markdown

 \ ----------------------------------- Arrays -----------------------------------

+\ Creating arrays is similar to variables, except we need to allocate more
+\ memory to them.

-\ Set up an array of length 3: variable mynumbers 2 cells allot    \ ok
+\ You can use `2 cells allot` to create an array that's 3 cells long: variable mynumbers 2 cells allot    \ ok

 \ Initialize all the values to 0